 In trials in patients treated with digitalis and diuretics, treatment with enalapril resulted in decreased systemic vascular resistance, blood pressure, pulmonary capillary wedge pressure and heart size, and increased cardiac output and exercise tolerance.
 Heart rate was unchanged or slightly reduced, and mean ejection fraction was unchanged or increased.
 There was a beneficial effect on severity of heart failure as measured by the New York Heart Association (NYHA) classification and on symptoms of dyspnea and fatigue.
 Hemodynamic effects were observed after the first dose, and appeared to be maintained in uncontrolled studies lasting as long as four months.
 Effects on exercise tolerance, heart size, and severity and symptoms of heart failure were observed in placebo-controlled studies lasting from eight weeks to over one year.

-The pharmacokinetics of EPANED Oral Solution were shown to be similar to that of Vasotec® tablets under fasted conditions.
+Reconstituted EPANED Powder for Oral Solution was shown to be bioequivalent to Vasotec® tablets.
+Reconstituted EPANED Powder for Oral Solution was also evaluated under fed and fasted conditions.
 A high-fat meal reduced the Cmax of enalapril and enalaprilat by 46% and 36%, respectively.
 The exposure, as measured by AUC, to enalaprilat was reduced by 23%.
 The time to peak concentrations (Cmax) was delayed by 20 minutes for enalapril and 62 minutes for enalaprilat.
 The trough plasma concentrations of enalapril (from 6 to 12 hours) and enalaprilat (from 16 to 36 hours) are similar between fasted and fed administrations.